Staff & Board of Directors

 Passumpsic Bank

 Teresa has been in banking for over 6 years and enjoys the challenges and the changes that come with her daily tasks.
 She currently works for the Littleton branch of Passumpsic Bank and holds the position of Service Representative II.
-Teresa is a mother of two amazing girls who keep her on her toes and also make her want to work to build them a better future.
+Teresa is a mother of two amazing girls who keep her on her toes and also make her want to work to build a better future.
 She currently resides in the town of Dalton but was born in Littleton where she spent most of her childhood.
 When not at work or being a busy mom, you can find Teresa hiking, biking, or reading a good book.
 She is a former CASA volunteer for the Coos County area and spent several years as a member of the Twin Mountain Fire Department while living there.
 Teresa enjoys giving back to her community and helping where and when she can.
 She is excited to see what her north country roots, love for the outdoors as well as her family and community can bring to her work with the Chamber of Commerce.

 Facebook